Azure/logicapps/github-sample/README.md

 > - All of the connections you want to include in your `connections.json` file must be in the same resource group
 > - This script generates the `connections.json` for deployment, not for local use.
 This is because we set the auth type to `ManagedServiceIdentity` ([read more here](#q--a))

 #### IaC Pipeline

-- Deploys the logic app and API connections
+- Deploys the logic app and API connections.
+- (containers) container based deployments also deploy an Azure Container Registry.
 - Set access policies on the connections
-- Repeats steps of the previous build/publish pipeline:
-  - builds the logic app and generates the connections.json file
-  - deploys to the logic app resource just created via ARM

 > #### Note:
 >